zephyrproject-rtos/zephyr/samples/net/sockets/dumb_http_server/README.rst

 After the sample starts, it expects connections at 192.0.2.1, port 8080.
 The easiest way to connect is by opening a following URL in a web
 browser: http://192.0.2.1:8080/ .
-You should see a page with content "Plain-text example.".
+You should see a page with a sample content about Zephyr (captured at a particular time from Zephyr's web site, note that it may differ from the content on the live Zephyr site).
 Alternatively, a tool like ``curl`` can be used:

 .. code-block:: console

     $ curl http://192.0.2.1:8080/
-    Plain-text example.

 Finally, you can run an HTTP profiling/load tool like Apache Bench (``ab``) against the server:

     $ ab -n10 http://192.0.2.1:8080/

-``-n`` parameter specified the number of HTTP requests to issue against a server.
+``-n`` parameter specifies the number of HTTP requests to issue against a server.

 Running application on POSIX Host